BoiseCodeWorks/castle-grimtol/readme.md

 To satisfy the interfaces you will need to ensure that your classes implement all of the features of the provided interfaces...
 You cannot remove anything from any of the interfaces.

 Requirements:
-- `10 points`: The Basic Features of the game work
+- `10 points`: Basic options of the game
   - `2 Go <Direction>` Moves the player from room to room
   - `2 Use <ItemName>` Uses an item in a room or from your inventory
   - `2 Take <ItemName>` Places an item into the player inventory and removes it from the room
+  - `1 Inventory` Shows list of items currently in player inventory
+  - `1 Look` Re-Prints the Room Description
-  - `2 Help` Shows a list of commands and actions
+  - `1 Help` Shows a list of commands and actions
-  - `2 Quit` Quits the Game
+  - `1 Quit` Quits the Game

 ### Step 2 - Control the Game Loop `Total Points: 10`